mmdii493u1/ICFR/README.md

 # ICFR
-Open-source Telegram bot for managing Cloudflare API accounts, Built with the assistance of Google AI Studio (Gemini).
+Open-source Telegram bot for monitoring Cloudflare account request quotas.
+Built with the assistance of Google AI Studio (Gemini).